chRyNaN/AutoSearch/README.md

 ```
 * Make sure **NOT** to include Bootstrap's *data-toggle="dropdown"*. ***AutoSearch*** manually opens and closes the dropdown when needed.
 * Make sure to include *autocomplete="off"*.
 This cancels the browsers default cached results from displaying.
-* The above code will place a input into a navigation bar.
+* The above code will place an input into a navigation bar.

 ###Local###
 ```javascript